Green Party of Canada candidates in the 2004 Canadian federal election: Ron Cameron (Winnipeg South)

-Cameron was raised in Yorkton and Regina, in Saskatchewan.
+Ron Cameron was raised in Yorkton and Regina, in Saskatchewan.
 He trained as a policeman, and was in charge of the Royal Canadian Mounted Police Forensic Laboratory in Winnipeg from 1983 to 1989.
-He moved to Vancouver after his retirement, but returned to Winnipeg in 1999.
+Cameron moved to Vancouver after his retirement, but returned to Winnipeg in 1999.
 At the time of the 2004 election, he coached swimming and was a member of the Lifesaving Society.

 Cameron's campaign focused on environmental issues, free education and a self-reliant economy.
 He received 1003 votes (2.67%), finishing fourth against Liberal cabinet minister Reg Alcock.

 Cameron served as president of the Green Party of Manitoba in 2005, and appealed for Markus Buchart to remain as party leader after a period of division in the party.
 He resigned his position in support of Buchart in March 2005 (Winnipeg Free Press, 14 March 2005).

 He has been nominated to run for the Green Party in Winnipeg South in the 39th Canadian federal election.

 Ian Scott (Winnipeg South Centre)

-Raised in the upscale River Heights section of Winnipeg, Scott has been involved in local community organizations such as Take Pride Winnipeg!, a group which seeks to increase civic responsibility.
-In 2003, he received the Young Civic Leader's Award from Kelvin High School.
+Ian Scott was raised in the upscale River Heights section of Winnipeg.
+He has been involved in local community organizations such as Take Pride Winnipeg!, a group which seeks to increase civic responsibility.
+In 2003, Scott received the Young Civic Leader's Award from Kelvin High School.

 Scott's campaign in 2004 focused primarily on environmental issues, including recycling and anti-idling campaigns.
-He received 1508 votes, close to 4% of the total cast in the riding.
-This was the party's second-best showing in the city.
+He received 1,508 votes, close to 4% of the total cast in the riding. his was the party's second-best showing in the city.

 Saskatchewan

 David Greenfield (Saskatoon—Wanuskewin)

-Greenfield (born 1967) is a veteran environmental activist, property manager, poet, singer and frequent candidate for public office (Saskatoon-Wanuskewin, 25 November 2000).
+Born in 1967, David Greenfield is a veteran environmental activist, property manager, poet, singer and frequent candidate for public office (Saskatoon-Wanuskewin, 25 November 2000).
 He is an opponent of genetically modified foods, has participated in anti-nuclear protests in Saskatchewan, and helped establish a LETS bartering system.
 Greenfield has also participated in marches against the Free Trade Area of the Americas and the Group of Eight.
 He was thirty-two years old at the time of his first campaign, in 1999 (Saskatoon Star-Phoenix, 19 October 1999).

-He has campaigned for both the Green Party of Canada and the Saskatchewan New Green Alliance.
+Greenfield has campaigned for both the Green Party of Canada and the Saskatchewan New Green Alliance.
 He was elected as Saskatchewan's representative to the Green Party executive in 2004.